 - A river-going ferry capsized in Bangladesh Monday, with hundreds on board

-- NEW: Police say up to 129 passengers remain missing, while 110 survived
+- Police say up to 129 passengers remain missing, while 110 survived

-- NEW: Search and rescuers have so far recovered three bodies, they say
+- Search and rescuers have so far recovered three bodies, they say

 - Bangladesh sees scores of casualties from ferry accidents reported each year

 Search and rescue teams are searching for more than 100 people still missing after a river-going ferry capsized in Bangladesh, with three bodies recovered so far, a police official says.

 The boat, the Pinak-6, capsized late Monday morning in the Padma river, around 60 km (37 miles) south of Bangladesh's capital, Dhaka.